leewangon/PRN/README.md

-# PRN
-A path-based relation network for knowledge completion
+# A path-based relation network for knowledge completion
+This is an implementation of a path-based relation network model for knowledge completion.
+If you have any question or comments, please feel free to contact us by email [leewangon@gmail.com].

+# Data description
+-data/<DATASETS/